isabelc/Organized-Docs/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.1.6.1 =
+Bug fix: Custom sort-order for Categories was not saving.

 = 1.1.6 =
 Fix: Give default order to sub-headings.
 New: set custom sort order.